More Than 20 Years Of Serving Colorado Families And Businesses In Times Of Need

 POD accounts can be a useful alternative used in estate planning since they generally permit bank account assets to avoid probate.
 After the account holder’s death, such funds can be distributed to the beneficiaries designated by the account owner outside probate.
 Beneficiaries have no rights to the money during the account owner’s lifetime.
 Beneficiary designations on POD financial accounts also take precedence over conflicting provisions of a will.

-One possible disadvantage to allowing non-equal distributions POD account designations is that it could give rise to disputes among the beneficiaries.
+One possible disadvantage to allowing non-equal distributions of POD account designations is that it could give rise to disputes among the beneficiaries.
 Litigation could result to resolve claims regarding the intent of the account owner or the validity or the correct interpretation of the account owner’s distribution instructions.

 Effective date